earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/setup-r-rstudio/2016-12-04-setup-02-rstudio-overview.md

 layout: single
 authors: ['Leah Wasser', 'Data Carpentry', 'Software Carpentry']
 category: [courses]
-title: 'Get to know RStudio'
+title: 'Get to Know RStudio'
 attribution: 'These materials were adapted from Software Carpentry materials by Earth Lab.'
 excerpt: 'Learn how to work with R using the RStudio application.'
 dateCreated: 2016-12-12
-modified: '2017-12-07'
+modified: '2018-01-10'
-nav-title: 'RStudio intro'
+nav-title: 'RStudio Intro'
 week: 1
 sidebar:
   nav: